thejustinwalsh/rotmg-minimal/README.md

-# Realm Of the Mad God Minimalist
+# Realm of the Mad God Minimalist
 ### Google Chrome Extension

 Do you play [Realm of the Mad God](http://www.realmofthemadgod.com/)?